MFlisar/Lumberjack/README.md

 * customise each tree to whatever you want or extend them or add your own tree
 * little utility class to log time and laps (the `T` class)
 * by default, this library will create tags if no custom tag is provided like "[CLASSNAME:LINE] FUNCTION" e.g. `[MainActivity:32 onCreate]: Some log`
+* feedback module that contains extension functions for `L` to send feedback or to show a notification that will send a feedback on click:
+  * L.sendFeedback()... sends a feedback via IntentChooser with an optional files appended
+  * L.showCrashNotification()... shows a notification which will send a feedback if clicked

 **All features are splitted into separate modules, just include the modules you want to use!**